vanessly/league-of-legends-analysis/README.md

  width="800"
  height="600"
  frameborder="0"
- style="display: block; margin: 0; padding: 0;"
+ style="display: block;"
  ></iframe>

 - This bar chart displays the average number of kills per game for each player position.
-We observe that Bottom and Mid positions have the highest kill averages, with Support having the lowest, supporting our idea that in-game statistics like kills can help differentiate between player roles, thus directly addressing our model’s goal of predicting position from performance metrics.
+We observe that Bottom and Mid positions have the highest kill averages, with Support having the lowest, supporting our idea that post-game statistics like kills can help differentiate between player roles, thus directly addressing our model’s goal of predicting position from performance metrics.

 <iframe